losziad3/losziad3/README.md

 - 🌱 I’m currently learning **Details of Data Structures & Algorithms**

-- 👨‍💻 All of my projects are available on my portfolio [https://ziad-portiflio.netlify.app/](https://ziad-portiflio.netlify.app/)
+- 👨‍💻 All of my projects are available on my portfolio [My Portfolio](https://rootbotique.marketeereg.com/)

 - 💬 Ask me about **Flutter, Software**